 - More support for difficult experience, including trauma and repetitive hindrances

-Here’s some theory on how to think about practice choices, then a bit about the retreat structure we used for the January 2018 Winter Retreat.
+Here’s some theory on how to think about practice choices, then a bit about the structure I use when teaching my own retreats, such as the upcoming Summer 2019 Retreat at Double Bear.

 [This post is the sibling to this one on changing how you time your meditation practice.]